Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Reviewed by: KPE Medical Review Board

-Osteoarthritis knee pain usually comes on gradually over a number of years.
+Osteoarthritis knee pain is a common problem that usually comes on gradually over a number of years.

-It is caused by thinning and "wear and tear" of the knee cartilage and bones.
-Knee arthritis affects more than 1 in 10 people.
+It is caused by thinning and "wear and tear" of the knee cartilage and bones and affects more than 1 in 10 people.
+Osteoarthritis is a progressive condition meaning it tends to gradually worsen over time.

 Often mild arthritis will stay at that level, however, sometimes it progresses.